-The video installation ‘Playing the Cave’ was a response to the said increase to rainfall in the Lake District attributed to global warming.
-Shot in the mouth of a disused mine the video work rejects an the traditional understanding of landscape through representation by going below the surface and looking at the tunnels left behind from one of the most actively mined areas in the United Kingdom.
+Loosely based on the notion of a stop the rain-dance the video installation ‘Playing the Cave’ was a playful evocation of ancient rituals, myth and man’s desire to gain control over nature.
+It was developed in response to increase to rainfall due to climate change in the Lake District.
+Shot in the mouth of a disused mine, during heavy rainfall the video work rejects an the traditional understanding of landscape through representation by going below the surface and looking at the tunnels left behind from one of the most actively mined areas in the United Kingdom.

 The work actively seeks to disrupt the coherent image and narrative.
 The trancelike, rhythmic and tribal, soundtrack is composed of individual raindrops recorded inside the cave with the help of experimental recording techniques.